-Credit scores for tenants that have regularly paid rent on time might improve under new credit-reporting practices announced by Experian (one of the big three credit reporting agencies).
-But all tenants need to be aware of how these new policies could impact them when it comes to late payment or non-payment of rent -- especially tenants who have withheld rent payment for justifiable reasons.
+Credit scores for tenants that have regularly paid rent on time might improve under credit-reporting practices announced by Experian (one of the big three credit reporting agencies).
+But all tenants need to be aware of how these policies could impact them when it comes to late payment or non-payment of rent—especially tenants who have withheld rent payment for justifiable reasons.

 In June 2010, Experian, one of the big three credit reporting agencies, announced its purchase of RentBureau, a specialty credit reporting agency that concentrates on the multifamily rental industry.
-RentBureau recently initiated a program that allows participating property management companies to immediately feed positive and negative rent payment information directly to the agency.
+RentBureau initiated a program that allows participating property management companies to immediately feed positive and negative rent payment information directly to the agency.
 The information will supposedly make its way to credit reports and FICO scores.
 Whether this is a boon to tenants, as asserted by RentBureau, is debatable, as we'll discuss here.
-(To learn more about your credit report, check out Nolo's article Credit Report Basics.)

 A second issue with RentBureau's system is that it will not reach the many tenants who do not rent from larger-volume landlords or owners who use property management companies.
 Small landlords who run their own shop are not likely to have the sophisticated computer systems needed to push the data directly to the agency.
 These tenants, many of whom are on-time payers, will not enjoy the benefit of having their rental history boost their credit reports or FICO scores.
 And, conversely, renters from small landlords who do frequently pay rent late or skip will fly under the radar and get a credit report and score that has missed their bad behavior, thereby misleading those (including landlords) who rely on the report or score.